robisim74/angular-l10n/docs/spec/api.md

 `getConfiguration(): L10nConfigRef['translation']` |
 `init(): Promise<any>` |
 `translationChanged(): Observable<string>` | Fired when the translation data has been loaded.
 Returns the translation language
+`allTranslationsChanged(): Observable<string>` | Fired when the translation data of all the instances has been loaded.
+Returns the translation language
 `translate(keys: string | string[], args?: any, lang?: string): string | any` | Translates a key or an array of keys `translateAsync(keys: string | string[], args?: any, lang?: string): Observable<string | any>` |